Poached Quails' Egg Salad with Watercress and Tarragon Sauce

 Begin by poaching the eggs: fill a medium-sized frying pan with water to a depth of approximately 1½ inches (4 cm), then heat it to a temperature just sufficient to keep the water at a bare simmer.

 Then break the eggs, 5 or 6 at a time, into the simmering water and let them cook, uncovered, for 2 minutes.
 If you find it hard to break the shells, carefully make a cut in the shell with a small serrated knife before you break them into the water.
 Then, use a draining spoon and a wad of kitchen paper underneath to lift them from the water and transfer them to a bowl of cold water.
+You can watch how to poach eggs in our Cookery School video, just click the recipe image to play.

 Then continue to cook the remaining eggs in the same way, and leave them in a bowl of cold water until you are ready to use them.
 For the sauce, separate off the watercress leaves and discard the stalks.
 Now break the egg into a food processor or blender, add the salt, garlic, mustard powder and a few twists of freshly milled black pepper, then switch on to blend these together.